 Read more: Women’s Packing Guide For Italy

 Corniglia is the only town of the Cinque Terre without a seaport and, because of this, it relies more on the agriculture industry than fishing.
-To make the land around Corniglia productive for farming, they carved the steep hillside creating rugged, yet farmable, terraces; resulting in a most unique landscape that is as unique as it is hikeable.
+To make the land around Corniglia productive for farming and maintaining olive groves, they carved the steep hillside into rugged, yet farmable, terraces; resulting in a most unique landscape that is as unique as it is hikeable.